Last Update: March 28, 2017

 Financial Advisor Users who are listed on Paladin’s Registry website may provide disclosures for their credentials, ethics, and business practices so investor Users have online access to the information.
 Advisors can opt out of Paladin services at anytime by notifying Paladin.
 Paladin maintains a record of the data that was provided by advisors in the event the advisors want to be reactivated on a Paladin website.

-If Users want to modify or update personal information, Users should login to one of Paladin's internal websites and click on the function that enables them to make these changes.
+If Users want to modify, delete, or update personal information, Users should login to one of Paladin’s internal websites and click on the function that enables them to make these changes.
 Users are able to change User IDs (email addresses), update passwords, select optional programs, and update personal reports.

 Paladin may provide the names, email addresses and telephone numbers of advisors who seek admittance to the Registry or want to advertise their services on a Paladin website to an affiliated company that produces referrals for financial advisors.

 Paladin sites are not intended for use by minors under the age of 18.
-The site is operated in compliance with the Children’s Online Privacy Act and will not knowingly collect or use personally identifiable information from anyone under the age of 18.
+The site is operated in compliance with the Children’s Online Privacy Act and will not knowingly collect or use personal information from anyone under the age of 18.